pachax001/Telegram-Channel-Backup/README.md

 ### Prerequisites
 1. [Python 3.11](https://www.python.org/downloads/release/python-3110/) should be intalled in your system and make sure to add it to `PATH`.
+2. [GIT](https://git-scm.com/downloads) should be installed in your system.

 #### Running the script.